Washer-dryer: Disadvantages

-Another major drawback of old washer dryers combos was that they took significantly longer to dry a batch of clothes in comparison to stand-alone dryers.
-Stand-alone dryers make use of hot air or other heating elements to dry the clothes in a fraction of the time that it took the condensation-based drying system in combination units.
-This was a drawback that was inherent to the washer dryer combo design, since the dryer had to work longer to dry the drum and its enclosure as well as the clothes inside the drum.
+Another major drawback of old washer dryers, was that they took significantly longer to dry a batch of clothes in comparison to stand-alone dryers.
+Stand-alone dryers make use of hot air or other heating elements to dry the clothes in a fraction of the time that it took the condensation-based drying system in washer dryers.
+This was a drawback that was inherent to the washer dryer's design since the dryer had to work longer to dry the drum and its enclosure as well as the clothes inside the drum.
 On an average, clothes that weigh between 1.8–2.3 kg would have kept the machine working for no less than 4.5 hours.
-Currently available washer-dryers are much faster than they used to be and can achieve great time savings, together with improved fabric care and no shrinkage, since drying takes place at low temperatures.

-Washer dryer combo units not using a heat pump have also been criticized because they are not as efficient as some of the stand-alone machines.
-For these machines, longer drying times of washer dryer combos also make it difficult to increase efficiency, because the machine has to stay in operation for much longer than a stand-alone dryer does.
-On the other hand, in heat-pump washer dryers energy is recovered, and it enables energy saving of about 50%.
+Washer-dryers not using a heat pump have also been criticized because they are not as efficient as some of the stand-alone machines.
+For these machines, longer drying times of washer dryer combi's also make it difficult to increase efficiency because the machine has to stay in operation for much longer than a stand-alone dryer does.
+On the other hand, in heat pump washer dryers, energy is recovered, and it enables energy saving of about 50%.

-Considering the drawbacks of washer dryer combo units, some consumers may find these machines to be impractical.
-Small capacities on old versions, long drying times, poor efficiency ratings (with the exception of heat-pump machines), and pricing all are disadvantages of using these combo machines, which must be weighed against their space saving and convenient hookup advantages.
+Some consumers may find these machines to be impractical.
+Small capacities, long drying times, poor efficiency ratings (with the exception of heat pump machines), and pricing all are disadvantages of using these combi machines, which must be weighed against their space saving and convenient hookup advantages.